 Once done, open the Weather app on your watch or look at the Weather app complication on your watch face.
 See if it now shows the weather for your current location.

-Then go to Settings > Privacy > Location Services > Apple Watch Faces.
+Then go to Settings > Privacy & Security > Location Services > Apple Watch Faces.
 Set this to While Using and toggle on Precise Location.

 Try a good ole restart of your watch and iPhone